New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 The value that it yields is 134,043.
 This number and the next three consecutive integers have the following prime factorizations:

 \begin{example}[The closest $4 \times 4$ to date with the smallest $x$-value] Using the four values \numprint{134 043} to \numprint{134 046} as the $x$-values of $4 \times 4$ hidden forest we seek, we exhaustively searched for the very first set of four consecutive integers such that all four values share at least one prime factor with each of the four values \numprint{134 043} to \numprint{134 046}.
-After running for only two minutes, the Java program which we wrote outputs the value \numprint{184 785 885}.
+After running for only two minutes\footnote{The run times for the Java code are based on the code running on the Blugold Supercomputing Cluster of UWEC, while the run times for the \texttt{Mathematica} code are based on the code running on a standard office computer.}, the Java program which we wrote outputs the value \numprint{184 785 885}.
 This number and the next three consecutive integers have the following prime factorizations:

 Using these four numbers as the $y$-values of our $\Hforest{4}$ and the four values 134,043 to 134,046 as the $x$-values, we get a hidden forest $H^4_{(134043,184785885)}$ with the following $\gcd$-grid: